sigmasaur/AwSW-it/README.md

 ### adine1.rpy

 * At line 39: *containers* → *container*, to match `cgadine2.png` and line 129.
-* At line 61-67: Note that these lines also trigger if the user managed to save `Bryce` and returned the eggs to the hatchery, having already encountered `Adine` before the actual meeting.
+* At line 61-67: Note that these lines also trigger if the user managed to save `Bryce` and returned the eggs to the hatchery, thus having already encountered `Adine` before the actual meeting.
 * At line 286, 785: Corrected uppercase letter to lowercase.
 * At line 307: Rendered *children* as *cubs*.
 * At line 468, 520, 929: Corrected simple dash to em-dash.

+### adine2.rpy

+* At line 53-55: See lines 61-67 of `adine1.rpy`.
+* At line 215: Rendered *children* as *cubs*.
+* At line 346: Corrected extra space.
+* At line 569, 617, 668, 753: Corrected uppercase letter to lowercase.
+* At line 1053: Slightly pruned to fit fewer lines.